 ||Assessment is formative at end of Semester 1 and summative at end of Semester 2.

-A PDF document uploaded to Learn containing documented work made since the last summative assessment.
+1. A memory stick with documented work made since the last summative assessment.
 This should include no more than 20 images, video not exceeding 10 min, and/or sound not exceeding 10 min.
-One statement that outlines your approach to your practice.
-This piece of writing outlines what informs your work, what is its context?
-How you have assimilated things looked at, listened to, and read.
-The word count is 300.

 Relationship between Assessment and Learning Outcomes: